 - Finish in a strong position to enter a competitive job market in the UK and overseas.

-Nitrogen fixation is a huge global industry but is one that is overly reliant on large plants, expensive reactors and huge natural gas reserves.
-As a result, it contributes significantly to the production of greenhouse gases and therefore climate change.
+Nitrogen fixation for fertiliser production is a huge global industry but is one that is overly reliant on large plants, expensive reactors and huge natural gas reserves.
+As a result the industry sector contributes significantly to the production of greenhouse gases and therefore climate change.
 There is therefore the potential need to develop small-scale plant that could provide an alternative route to the manufacture of these vital commodity products locally, utilising low carbon energy sources.

 The project degree fees are sponsored, and you are paid a stipend whilst undertaking the research.

 This project would suit a chemist with an aptitude for chemical analysis and practical experimental development.
 Applicants should have degree in Chemistry, Chemical Engineering or similar.